-I’m always down for carrot cake, especially when it comes in a better-for-you, perfectly portioned muffin form!
-These easy carrot muffins are light, tender and deliciously moist.
-They are great for breakfast or a quick grab and go snack, and kids love them!
+These easy Carrot Muffins are light, tender and deliciously moist.
+Almost like carrot cake, but in the form of a better-for-you, perfectly portioned muffin!
+Great for breakfast or a quick grab and go snack, and kids love them!

 Made these for Easter brunch and let’s just say, I’m handing out this recipe to just about everyone who was present.
 SO moist and while I did use a classic cream cheese frosting recipe, I will be trying to glaze on muffins for the office this weekend/next week.
 YUM!
 I can’t stop craving this this week.— Tracy